sentientmachine/erics_vim_syntax_and_color_highlighting/README.md

 Restart the terminal so the changes can take effect.

-Everything should be done, to test it to see if it works, follow the instructions below.
+Everything should be done, to test it to see if it works, open a code file like this:

+    vim mypython.py

+Follow the instructions below.